SyDr/sdmm/README.md

 - Improve IconStorage to allow different icon size (currently only 16x16 is used).
 - Update icons.
 - Update show mod files functionality.
-- Sort by version correctly or remove ability to sort by version.
 - Use FromDIP instead of fixed sizes.
 - Use cmark-gfm instead of cmark (tables).
 - Use IE7 mode for preview, if Edge is not available (or ignore?).